-Ski resorts are planning on opening from July 4th for summer skiing, biking and hiking (if they aren’t already open).
+Ski resorts are mostly open for summer skiing, biking and hiking as usual.
 Wearing a mask is compulsory from the queues and throughout the ski lift journey for people over 11 years old.
 There is no limit on the number of skiers on the glacier at the moment and hydro alcoholic gel is available at the start and finish of the lifts.
-Right now the slopes are very quiet and the conditions are top-notch due to some fresh snowfall earlier on in June.
-The schools haven’t broken up yet so it’s a prime time to go for a slide if you can.

 If you fancy some summer skiing on a glacier or working on your tan from the Panoramic sundeck, then keep an eye on the Tignes website for lift schedules more in resort news.
 Or alternatively, check out the glacier webcam in Val d’Isère to keep a closer eye on the snow conditions.

 Are you keen to ski but don’t fancy travelling as far?
 Indoor and dry ski slopes have been allowed to open across the UK from July 15th.